Shacharshm/satellite-communications_final_project/README.md

 The main configuration parameters can be found in:
 - `src/config/`: Contains configuration files for different aspects of the system
 - Training parameters can be modified in `src/models/train_sac.py`

-## Notes

-- Training times may vary depending on your hardware
-- The default hyperparameters are set to match those used in the paper
-- For best results, use a GPU for training
-- Some analysis scripts may require significant computational resources